There are no products in your shopping cart.

 There are over 200 types of HPV that can be broadly split into:

-About 13 HPV types are considered high risk.
-High-risk HPV is linked to almost 10 in 10 (99.7%) cervical cancers.
+14 HPV types are considered high-risk.
+High-risk HPV is linked to almost all (99.7%) cervical cancers.

 HPV is common – about 8 in 10 (80%) people will have it at some point in their lives.
 But cervical cancer itself is not common, which means that having high-risk HPV does not mean you will definitely develop cervical cancer.